memphis242/biski64/README.md

 ```

 *(Note: The code above shows the core logic.
 See implementation files for full seeding and usage examples.)*

+## Parallel Streams

+Thanks to the proven injectivity of the 192 bit state of LoopMix128, parallel streams can be implemented as follows:
+* Simply randomly seed fast_loop, slow_loop, and mix and take advantage of the large 2^192 injective state which makes collisions incredibly improbable.
+* Or, if absolutely critical - randomly seed fast_loop and mix for each stream and manually assign slow_loop uniquely to each stream taking into account that slow_loop normally increases by GR at the end of every 2^64 cycle (spacing slow_loop evenly across the streams).

 ## PractRand Testing (With Varied Seeds)